lium-lst/nmtpytorch/INSTALL.md

 (nmtpyvenv) $ pip install -e src/
 ```

-NOTE: This in contrary to `conda` installation, will bring CUDA8 version of
-`torch` since it's the default package in `PyPI`.
-I couldn't the correct way
+NOTE: This will bring CUDA8 version of `torch` since it's the default package in `PyPI`.
-of writing a dependency of CUDA9 version of `torch` inside `setup.py`.
-So feel
-free the remove/uninstall/install `torch 0.3.1` with the CUDA version that suits you.
+If you want CUDA9 or CUDA9.1 instead, install `torch` first inside the virtual environment
+and then call `pip install -e src/`.

-## Modifying the source codes
+## Modifying the Code Tree

 Both methods install `nmtpytorch` in the so-called **editable** mode.
 This
 means that the Python interpreter will see the changes that you'll made inside the cloned folder.